inivekin/abosa/abosa.typ

-I mount what could become heidstane, tae find I look back where I came an erry pathway thus bygane all at once, like all are the same.
+I mount what could become heidstane, tae find I look back where I came an erry pathway thus bygane at once, I see all look the same.
-An frae all sides it seems tae me - a joke frae auld, sickening japes - tae me floats that geometry o manifold flickering shapes.
+An frae all sides it seems tae me - a joke frae auld an weary japes - tae me floats that geometry o manifold flickering shapes.
-Since in ma panic I still screamed
-'cross radiowaves, in distress, so that ma place tae all is beamed, so only me is lost in mess.
+Since in ma panic I still screamed in waves o radioed distress, so that ma place tae all is beamed, so only me is lost in mess.
 ```]